sodacan-net/sodacan-core/README.md

 Dataflow from various perspectives and operational conditions are described here.

 #### Device Controller, steady-state
 During normal operation, a device controller maintains a copy of all parameters associated with all devices connected to that microcontroller.
 This is the "source of truth" for these parameters and no other components should normally change the parameter values.
-However, when an external component, primary SodaCan, desires to change a parameter, it will send a parameter change message to the microcontroller which it can use as notification of a request to change a paramter value.
+However, when an external component, primarily Sodacan, desires to change a parameter, it will send a parameter change message to the microcontroller which it can use as notification of a request to change a paramter value.
 In any case, when the microcontroller changes the value of a parameter (or the parameter is created), it must send a message containing the new value.
 This notifies anoyone interested in that parameter value.

 When appropriate, a microcontroller can send an event rather than changing it's state.
 The difference between a button-press (event) and say, a temperature reading (a parameter change) is that events are short-lived whereas a parameter change is permanent, and saved, until changed.

 Each device controller should also send a "heartbeat" event periordically so that the rules can react to a device being off-line.

 #### Sodacan, steady-state
 Sodacan reacts to parameter changes by inserting a new fact or modifying an existing fact in working memory.
-Thus, working memory contains, at least, the corrent value of all parameters in the system.
+Thus, working memory contains the corrent value of all parameters in the system.
 Rules will then react as appropriate, or not at all, to parameter changes.
 Events are processed differently: Most events only spend a brief time in working memory.The tend to "age out" within seconds.
 Should a rule desire to change a parameter value, such as when a button event causes the state of a light to toggle from on-to-off, the Sodacan does not change it's value but rather sends out a parameter change request, which the device is likely to honor by making the parameter change and sending the updated parameter back to Sodacan.

 ## Servers
 In general, server describes a logical concept.
 Indeed, a server in this environment may be nothing more than a [Docker](https://www.docker.com/) container.
-I'll use the term "box" to refer to a physical (bare metal) server.
+I'll use the term "box" to refer to a physical (bare metal) server when needed.

 The logical organization of servers is: Three zookeeper servers, three Message Broker servers, and three Sodacan servers.
 These logical servers can be implemented on three physical boxes to provide sufficient redundancy.
 All three physical boxes can be expected to be up most of the time so it is best that each of the three major components runs on each of the boxes.
 Just make sure that the three instances of any one server function are not all allocated to a single box.
 In the case of a failure, the services running on the failed box will shift to processes running on the remaining boxes.

 Using the 3x3 configuration described above, one could run these server on nine separate boxes.
 But that would leave 6 boxes idle most of the time.
 More boxes might be justified for additional capacity, but that is a separate discussion.
-In any case, Docker containers are used to represent each of these nine logical servers so that they can be deployed over three physical boxes, or on AWS or a similar service if desired.
+In any case, Docker containers could be used to represent each of these nine logical servers so that they can be deployed over three physical boxes, or on AWS or a similar service if desired.
 Should a phyical box go down, the Docker container can simply be run on a different box.
 Replication in this style also facilitates rolling upgrades thus eliminating the need for downtime.

 ## Peristence
 Kafka provides all state persistence for Sodacan as well as fast, reliable message delivery.
 There is really no need for a reliable disk configuration (eg RAID) due to efficient replication and failover at the software level.
 As a general philosophy, if a server should fail for any reason, it should simply be wiped clean and rebuilt.
 There should be no need for backups or for any downtime.
 This philosophy also applies to the disk files used by Kafka: If a server goes down, any persistent files can be wiped.
 When a server restarts, data will be restored from replicas on other servers.